-Cash and Cash Equivalents
+Cash and Cash Equivalents and Restricted Cash Equivalents

 Cash and cash equivalents are held in U.S. financial institutions or in custodial accounts with U.S. financial institutions.
 Cash equivalents are defined as short-term, highly liquid investments with a maturity of three months or less at time of purchase that are readily convertible into cash and have insignificant interest rate risk.
+Restricted cash equivalents represent highly liquid investments held in a trust account as collateral for certain insurance coverages the Company obtained from a third-party insurance carrier.